MarmadileManteater/QwikStaticSite/README.md

-# Qwik static site for GH pages⚡️
+# Qwik⚡️ static site for GH pages

 This is a simple qwik website I put together in order to 🧠learn a little bit more about it.